A topic from the subject of Biochemistry in Chemistry.

 Applications

-Biochemical signals and receptors are involved in a wide range of biological processes, including:
+Biochemical signals and receptors are crucial for a vast array of biological processes, including:

 Conclusion